Patrick Breyer: Member of the Schleswig-Holstein Landtag

-European elections 2019
+European Parliament 2019-2024

 In the 2019 European Parliament election in Germany Breyer was the Pirate Party Germany's leading candidate.
 For the election campaign, he recorded a rap music video, which featured such other well-known pirates as Anja Hirschel.

 In March 2019 Breyer filed a lawsuit against the EU Commission on the grounds that it was in possession of secret project documents relating to new kinds of video lie detectors intended for entry control, including an ethical and legal evaluation of the technology, on the grounds of protecting the commercial interests of the companies involved.

 Breyer was the only member of the German Pirate Party to be elected to the European Parliament, where he now sits, together with three members of the Czech Pirate Party who were elected at the same time, as one of a total of four members composing the Pirate Party in the parliament.
 He joined the Greens–European Free Alliance group, as Felix Reda had done in the previous legislature, and so too did the three Czech pirates.
-For his group, Breyer is a member of the European Parliament Committee on Civil Liberties, Justice and Home Affairs and an alternate member of the European Parliament Committee on Legal Affairs.
+For his group, Breyer was a member of the European Parliament Committee on Civil Liberties, Justice and Home Affairs and an alternate member of the European Parliament Committee on Legal Affairs.

+Breyer did not run for office in the 2024 European Parliament election.

+Evaluation

+Among his top achievements in the EU, Breyer counts the fight for freedom of choice, digitalisation, and transparency; preventing chat control, mandatory health record collections, and upload filters; revealing and sounding the alarm on EU surveillance research and plans.